fibo/fibo.github.io/_posts/2014-06-18-the-camel-survives.md

 $ yum install perl-ExtUtils-MakeMaker
 ```

-If you can't do it, go straight and compile your own Perl: see [.software](http://g14n.info/.software). <!--- link ad articolo compila Perl oppure .software -->
+If you can't do it, go straight and compile your own Perl: see [.software](http://g14n.info/dotsoftware).

 ### Choose your target